Growing Zones: 4-11 patio / 9-11 outdoors(hardy down to 30℉) 4-11 patio / 9-11 outdoors

-Plan to grow your Allspice tree in a location where it will receive direct morning light or partially shaded locations in the afternoon.
-Direct afternoon sunlight in the heat of the day can burn the foliage of a young Allspice tree.
+1. Planting: Plan to grow your Allspice Tree in a location where it will receive direct morning light or partially shaded locations in the afternoon.
+It adapts to a number of soil types but prefers well-drained soil.

-Dig your hole about 2-3 times the diameter of the container your tree arrives in.
+Dig your hole about 2 to 3 times the diameter of the container your tree arrives in.
 Set the soil aside, and amend as needed, thoroughly blending any additions.
-Rake a little of the soil mix into the hole, and set the root ball allowing for a little settling, but with the goal to have the soil level be the same as the garden soil around it.
-Fill about halfway up the hole and water well, allow the water to drain through the soil, and finish backfilling around the plant, then water thoroughly after planting.
+Rake a little of the soil mix into the hole, and set the root ball allowing for a little settling but with the goal to have the soil level be the same as the garden soil around it.
+Fill about halfway up the hole and water well, allow the water to drain through the soil, and finish backfilling around the tree.

-Wait to prune your Allspice Tree until it is well established.
-Typically 3 years after planting.
+4. Pruning: Wait to prune your Allspice Tree until it is well established.
+Typically, you'll want to wait three years before pruning (after it has started blooming, preferably).
 Prune only during the winter when the tree is not actively growing.
 Shape the tree so as to have a tight and full growing habit.
-It takes Allspice a few years to start blooming, and it’s generally recommended to hold off until that point, then shape and prune to your desired plant form.

 Most items ship the next business day unless otherwise noted